 Wondering about how they clean their rental equipment?
 Take a look at this short video explaining their process for cleaning and sanitizing ECV’s.

-IMPORTANT NOTE for those staying at a Disney-owned resort hotel: Disney changed the Featured ECV Provider program as of October 2019, and does not allow companies to drop off ECVs at Disney-owned resorts when the guest is not physically present (except for one provider; see below).
-All reservations made before the end of September 30, 2019 will be honored under the existing terms (i.e. can be dropped off with bell services), no matter when you arrive, even if it’s far in the future.
-Any newer reservations use a new system where you pick a specific pickup and dropoff time, and must meet the delivery van at the entrance of the resort at the agreed-upon time.
-If circumstances beyond your control keep you from meeting at the scheduled time, just call Buena Vista and explain your situation; they’ll work with you to get you your ECV.
+For those staying at a Disney-owned resort hotel: Disney does not allow companies to drop off ECVs at Disney-owned resorts when the guest is not physically present (except for one provider; see below).
+So, as part of your reservation, you’ll select a specific pickup and dropoff time, and must meet the delivery van at the entrance of the resort at the agreed-upon time.
+If circumstances beyond your control keep you from meeting at the scheduled time, just call Buena Vista Scooters and explain your situation; they’ll work with you to get you your ECV.

-If you’re staying at any other resort, including any of the MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area resorts, the Bonnet Creek Resorts or the Four Seasons, Buena Vista can still drop off your ECV with bell services when you’re not there.
+If you’re staying at any other resort, including any of the MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area resorts, the Bonnet Creek Resorts or the Four Seasons, Buena Vista can drop off your ECV with bell services if you’re not there in person.
 Check with Buena Vista Scooter Rentals or the hotel for specific procedures.

 We think that the benefits of having a scooter you can take everywhere is well worth paying extra, but you don’t actually pay any extra!
 Buena Vista’s Scooter Rental rates for ECVs are lower than Disney’s!
 It’s a win-win scenario!